Versatile photonic frequency synthetic dimensions using a single Mach-Zehnder-interferometer-assisted device on

 \textbf{Discussion}

-In conclusion, we design a MZI-assisted double-resonator device and experimentally demonstrate its versatility and flexibility by arbitrarily tuning the MZI with DC and RF signals.
-The device makes better use of the interplay of the frequency and spatial domain, and covers a vast range of possible coupling in the mentioned and parameters that can be finely modified in principle.
-We witness the important phenomena manifesting topology of the famous Hall ladder and Creutz ladder including the band structures modified by different synthetic magnetic fields, spin-momentum locking and Aharonov-Bohm cage effect, which paves the way for simulating more complex physical models and even predicting novel phenomena.
-The Aharonov-Bohm cage effect may also be utilized for engineering the number of the side bands or frequency shifting.
+In conclusion, we design an MZI-assisted double-resonator device and experimentally demonstrate its versatility and flexibility through arbitrary tuning of the MZI using both DC and RF signals.
+The device effectively leverages the interplay between the frequency and spatial domains, enabling access to a wide range of coupling configurations and parameters that can be finely adjusted in principle.
+We observe important phenomena in the Hall ladder and Creutz ladder models, including band structures modified by synthetic magnetic fields, spin-momentum locking, and the Aharonov-Bohm cage effect.
+These demonstrations pave the way for simulating more complex physical models and potentially predicting novel phenomena.
+Furthermore, the Aharonov-Bohm cage effect may be utilized for engineering sideband multiplicity or frequency shifts.